Dobiasd/FunctionalPlus/README.md

 );
 ```

-By the way, in case you need the parameters of a binary function in different order, `namespace fplus::fwd::flip` also exists. `fplus::bar : (a, b) -> c` does not only have its analogue in `fplus::fwd::bar : a -> b -> c` but also in `fplus::fwd::flip::bar : b -> a -> c`.
+By the way, in case you need the parameters of a binary function in reverse order, `namespace fplus::fwd::flip` also exists. `fplus::bar : (a, b) -> c` does not only have its analog in `fplus::fwd::bar : a -> b -> c` but also in `fplus::fwd::flip::bar : b -> a -> c`.

 Finding the functions you need
 ------------------------------
 If you are looking for a specific FunctionalPlus function you do not know the name of yet, you can of course use the auto-complete feature of your IDE to browse the content of the `namespace fplus`.
 But the recommended way is to use the **[FunctionalPlus API search website](http://www.editgym.com/fplus-api-search/)**.
 You can quickly search by keywords or function type signatures with it.
-If you prefer, you can also just [browse the source code using Sourcegraph](https://sourcegraph.com/github.com/Dobiasd/FunctionalPlus/-/tree/include/fplus).
+If you prefer, you can also [browse the source code using Sourcegraph](https://sourcegraph.com/github.com/Dobiasd/FunctionalPlus/-/tree/include/fplus).

 Performance